The Simpsons Movie

 The Simpsons Movie is a 2007 American animated comedy film based on the animated television series The Simpsons created by Matt Groening.
 The film was directed by David Silverman and stars Dan Castellaneta, Julie Kavner, Nancy Cartwright, Yeardley Smith, Hank Azaria, Harry Shearer, Pamela Hayden, Tress MacNeille, and other recurring actors reprising their roles from the series, with Albert Brooks joining for the film.
-The plot follows the Simpson family as they grapple with the fallout of Homer Simpson’s reckless actions, which lead to Springfield being imprisoned under a massive glass dome by the Environmental Protection Agency (EPA), the family's eviction from the town, and a strain on their relationship with him.
+The plot follows the Simpson family as they grapple with the fallout of patriarch Homer Simpson's reckless actions, which leads to their town Springfield being encased under a massive glass dome by the Environmental Protection Agency (EPA), the family becoming runaway fugitives, and a strain on their relationship with him.

 Although previous attempts to create a Simpsons film had been made, they failed due to the lack of a final screenplay.
 In 2001, after the voice cast agreed to do the film, series producers Groening, James L. Brooks, Al Jean, Mike Scully and Richard Sakai began development on the film: a writing team of Brooks, Groening, Jean, Scully, Ian Maxtone-Graham, George Meyer, David Mirkin, Mike Reiss, Matt Selman, John Swartzwelder, and Jon Vitti was assembled.
-They conceived numerous plot ideas, and one of Groening's was ultimately adapted.
+They conceived numerous plot ideas, with one of Groening's ultimately being adapted.
 The screenplay was rewritten over a hundred times, which continued after work on the film's animation began in 2006.
 Consequently, hours of finished material was cut from the final release, including cameo roles from Erin Brockovich, Minnie Driver, Isla Fisher, Edward Norton, and Kelsey Grammer, who would have reprised his role as Sideshow Bob.
 Green Day and Tom Hanks voice their own animated counterparts in the film's final cut.
+Hans Zimmer composed the score for the film, while Green Day performed a rock version of the series' theme.

 The Simpsons Movie premiered in Springfield, Vermont on July 21, 2007, and was theatrically released in the United States on July 27, by 20th Century Fox.
 The film received positive reviews from critics, who praised its story, writing, humor, and animation, and was a commercial success, grossing $536.4 million worldwide against a production budget of $75 million, becoming the eighth-highest-grossing film of 2007, as well as at the time the second-highest-grossing traditionally animated film and the highest-grossing film based on an animated television series, two records later overtaken by Demon Slayer: Kimetsu no Yaiba – The Movie: Infinity Castle in 2025.
 The film was nominated for numerous awards, including a Golden Globe Award for Best Animated Feature Film at the 65th Golden Globe Awards.
-A sequel is scheduled for release on July 23, 2027.
+A sequel, titled The New Simpsons Movie, is scheduled for release on September 3, 2027.